iwinoto/watsonx-data-demo/Demo script.md

 # IBM watsonx.data Demonstration

 ## Fictional Client: Life Sciences organisation
 A life sciences start-up.
-They have developed a cloud deployed software platform that controls the supply chain of biological material products including sperm and embryo.
+They have developed a cloud deployed software platform that controls the supply chain of biological material products such as blood, sperm and embryo.
 The supply chain collects biological material from donors.
-The material is frozen for transport.
-The frozen material is transported.
+The material is frozen and is transported.
 At its first destination it may be stored or defrosted for further processing.

 In either case, the devices which perform the function to feeze or thaw the material collect data during the process.
 The data is stored on the platform in an RDBMS type data store.
 Sensor data attached to the material also collects environmental data as the material is transported or stored.
-Material environmental data is stored in the same RDBMS and the data from freezing and thawing devices.
+Material environmental data is stored in the same RDBMS as the data from freezing and thawing devices.

 ## Pain point
 The enterprise would like to analyse the data collected to learn about the factors impacting material viability through it's lifecycle.
-This is **important** to feedback in to the freezing and thawing steps to maintain an improve material viability in all stages of handling and storage.
-The modelling used to analyse the data is not a pain point to the enterprise.
+This is **important** to feedback in to the freezing and thawing steps to maintain an improve material quality through all stages of handling and storage.
+The enterpise has developed a machine learning model to analyse the data from devices and suggest adjustment to device parameters which can improve quality.
 What is a pain point is how the data is fed into the model efficiently and without impacting other critical business processes which rely on the data store.

 Because data is currently stored in RDBMS, it is challenging for Vitrafy to access the data without impacting platform performance.
 Additionally, analysis does not require access to realtime data as results are not impacted by the presence of the most recent data points.

+In the future the enterprise envisages that data from other sources will be incorporated into the ML model to further improve outcomes.

 A solution is needed to:
 * easily offload data to an offline repository for analysis on a regular basis.